Blog/Commercial Espresso Machines/How to Train Staff on a Commercial Espresso Machine in 2026

 Employee ConfidenceHighVariable

 If you're deciding between a Semi-Automatic vs. Automatic Commercial Espresso Machines, consider that semi-automatics require more training but offer greater control.
 Automatics are easier to train on but may limit quality.
+For high-volume operations, automatic machines reduce training time, but specialty coffee shops often prefer semi-automatics for the craft element.

 Best Practices for Training Staff on a Commercial Espresso Machine